-A lengthy or disagreeable NDA negotiation could prematurely push a seller or buyer out of the deal process despite the benefits of the potential transaction.
-However, that outcome is avoidable through contract automation and legal outsourcing.
+Hidden dangers within the non-disclosure agreement process can delay or ruin a possible private equity deal.
+A mismanaged NDA negotiation could prematurely push a seller or buyer out of the deal process despite the benefits of the potential transaction.
+Fortunately, that outcome is avoidable with Ontra’s Contract Automation solution and legal outsourcing.

 1. Slow NDA turnaround times delay due diligence